-In accordance with the Premiums Regulation,

-the final decision for the Grid base premium adjustment is to be made no later than October 1, as required by the Premiums Regulation.
-The AIRB publishes a table determining the base premium for a driver by the territory in which the policyholder resides and the choice of the policyholders coverage.
-The AIRB made its decision in regard to the Grid adjustment on September 25, and has published the decision in AIRB Order 01-2020.
+In accordance with the Premiums Regulation, the final decision for the Grid base premium adjustment is to be made no later than October 1.
+The AIRB made its decision in regard to the Grid adjustment on June 25, and has published the decision in AIRB Order 01-2021.

 The Order can be viewed on the AIRB website.
-The approved Grid adjustment is effective January 1, 2021.
+The approved Grid adjustment is effective January 1, 2022.